frranck/CCGeolocation/README.md

+Geolocation for cocos2-dx for android and iOS.

+franck@mumblecore.org

-- ios :
+## ios :

-* add the corelocation framework, in linked framework.
+add the corelocation framework, in linked framework.

-- android :
+## android :

-* add this in your manifest:
+add this in your manifest:

 	<uses-permission android:name="android.permission.ACCESS_COARSE_LOCATION"/>
 	<uses-permission android:name="android.permission.ACCESS_FINE_LOCATION"/>

-* in your main java activity class:
+add in your main java activity class:

-add:

 import org.mumblecore.location.CClocation;

-in 	protected void onCreate(Bundle savedInstanceState)

-add this call:
+in protected void onCreate(Bundle savedInstanceState) add this call:

 CClocation.setContext(getApplicationContext(), this);

- *in CClocation.java
+in CClocation.java:

 replace all <MAIN_CLASS> occurencies  with the name of your class that extends Cocos2dxActivity